 In practice this means that the applicant company must be the company through which all transactions are channelled.
-For example, the expenditure incurred in contracting a company to contract actors (that is, its fees for that service and the actors' fees themselves) qualifies as production expenditure as long as the applicant company is able to account for these costs in its audited expenditure statement.
+For example, the expenditure incurred in contracting a company to contract actors (that is, its fees for that service and the actors' fees themselves) qualifies as production expenditure as long as the applicant company is able to provide documentation that shows it contracted the work and was invoiced for it and then account for these costs in its audited expenditure statement.